brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 This finely crafted _+2 nine-ring broadsword _has an extra gap at the base of the blade's unsharpened edge, closest to the hilt, seemingly to fit an extra ring.
 The wielder of a ten-ring sword can use a full-round action to place a magic ring into the empty slot, where the ring then rests until removed (another full-round action).
 Once a ring is fitted to the tenth slot, the sword's wielder can employ that ring as if he were wearing it, even if he is currently wearing two magic rings.

 Alternatively, the sword's wielder can fit a ring made of a specific metal like adamantine or cold iron into the tenth slot.
 Doing so allows the sword to penetrate damage reduction as if it were made of the same metal as the ring.
-Using this property does not grant the weapon any additional properties of that metal (such as bypassing hardness, etc..
+Using this property does not grant the weapon any additional properties of that metal (such as bypassing hardness, etc.).
 Typically, such metal rings cost one-tenth the cost of a nine-ring broadsword made from that material.
 In the event that a magic ring made from a specific metal, like silver, is affixed to the sword's tenth slot, the sword's wielder decides which of the weapon's two properties will be in effect when the ring is placed.
 However, the sword's wielder can use a move action to switch between properties.

 Construction Requirements

 **Cost** 7,157 gp

-Craft Magic Arms and Armor, _ [mage hand](spell_dir/mageHand#_mage-hand_, _ [versatile weapon](advanced/spell_dir/versatileWeapon#_versatile-weapon_
+Craft Magic Arms and Armor, _ [mage hand](spell_dir/mageHand#_mage-hand)_, _ [versatile weapon](advanced/spell_dir/versatileWeapon#_versatile-weapon)_

 Tracer Bullet

 **Price** 100 gp; **Aura** faint evocation; **CL** 2nd; **Weight** —

-These _+1 firearm bullets_ deal no damage, but instead cause a pale glow to outline the target, granting the effect of a _ [faerie fire](spell_dir/faerieFire#_faerie-fire_ spell and causing the target to take a –2 penalty to AC against ranged attacks.
+These _+1 firearm bullets_ deal no damage, but instead cause a pale glow to outline the target, granting the effect of a _ [faerie fire](spells/faerieFire#_faerie-fire)_ spell and causing the target to take a –2 penalty to AC against ranged attacks.
 These effects last for 1d4 rounds.

 Construction Requirements